-Dr. Martinez is licensed to practice medicine in Texas and North Carolina and is board certified.
-He has a master’s degree in public health from Harvard University’s School of Public Health, a doctorate in medicine from Baylor College of Medicine, and master’s and bachelor’s degrees in business administration with a concentration in finance from The University of Texas at Austin.
-He also completed the Commonwealth Fund/Harvard University Fellowship in Minority Health Policy at Harvard Medical School.
+Before entering medical school, Dr. Martinez worked in commercial real estate, banking, and finance.
+As a commercial real estate banker in Austin, Texas, he managed business parks, office buildings, and large tracts of commercial real estate.
+He has a master’s degree in public health from Harvard University’s School of Public Health, a doctor’s degree in medicine from Baylor College of Medicine, and master’s and bachelor’s degrees in business administration with a concentration in finance from The University of Texas at Austin.
+He was Chief Resident during his psychiatric training at the University of Texas Health Science Center at San Antonio and is an alumnus of The Commonwealth Fund/Harvard University Fellowship in Minority Health Policy at Harvard Medical School.

 Sanchez, K., Chapa, T., Ybarra, R., & Martinez, O.N.
 (2012).
 Enhancing the Delivery of Health Care: Eliminating Health Disparities Through a Culturally and Linguistically Centered Integrated Health Care Approach.
 U.S. Department of Health and Human Services, Office of Minority Health and the Hogg Foundation for Mental Health.

 Sanchez, K., Chapa, T., Ybarra, R., & Martinez, O.N.
 (2012).
 Eliminating Disparities Through the Integration of Behavioral Health and Primary Care Services for Racial and Ethnic Minorities, Including Populations with Limited English Proficiency: A Review of the Literature.
 U.S. Department of Health and Human Services, Office of Minority Health and the Hogg Foundation for Mental Health.